RFC004: Move to Type-State Entities

 end

-• New reserved words: initial, state, on, if.
+- New reserved words:

-• New constraint functions: state()
+=>– or something. - New constraint functions:

 3.2.
 Simple field constraints